andywag/NeuralHDL/docs/introduction/getting-started.md

 # Getting Started

-The code generator is written in Scala and uses SBT as a build tool.
-To get started you need to download and install the following tools.
-For limited use in generating cores without simulation only SBT or IDEA is required.
+The tool is written in Scala and uses SBT as a build tool as well as Scalatest for testing.

-* [SBT](http://www.scala-sbt.org/) : Build tool to create cores and tests
+The minimal requirements for creating the cores is :

+* [SBT](http://www.scala-sbt.org/)  Scala build tool which will automatically download test configuration
+* [Scala](https://www.scala-lang.org/) Scala is also required but might be automatically downloaded through SBT

+Optionally an IDE is useful and the distribution contains a project for IDEA.

 * [Jetbrains IDEA](https://www.jetbrains.com/idea/) : Integrated Development Environment for editting

-The resulting designs are simulated and verified using open source tools.
+The tool assumes uses the following tools for simulation and verification.

-1. [Verilator] (https://www.veripool.org/wiki/verilator) : Free Verilog simulator
+* [Verilator] (https://www.veripool.org/wiki/verilator) : Free Verilog simulator
-1. Python with Numpy and Scipy
+* Python with Numpy and Scipy : Used for analysis and plotting of results

+Other simulators should work as well but will require setup a bit of setup, test bench conversion and potentially some generator fixes.
+The target RTL was used for a production FPGA but new constructs have been added and the cores have not been taken through a synthesis flow.

 ## Running Basic Test

-Both the generation and testing of the resulting cores is handled by scalaTest.
+Running tests can be done either on the command line using SBT or inside IDEA.
+The command line usage is shown below.

-* sbt test-only `test-name` --- `sbt test-only com.simplifide.generate.neural.TwoStageTest`
+* sbt test-only `test-name`

+A couple of examples are shown below which run basic tests.

+* sbt test-only `com.simplifide.generate.neural.Two6x6x6`
+* sbt test-only `com.simplifide.generate.neural.Four12`

 An example section of the test code is shown below.